 Quality Material

 Vinyl windows are made from polyvinyl chloride (PVC).
 Not all vinyl is created equal.
 The quality will vary depending on the manufacturer and the unique “recipe” they use.
 You will find different combinations of chemicals, fillers, pigments, and plasticizers.
 You specifically want to look for organic tin and titanium dioxide in the polymer.
 These additives make the material stronger, more thermal resistant, and help prevent yellowing.
-Milgard actually produces their own vinyl to meet exacting standards.
+Milgard actually produces their own vinyl windows to meet exacting standards.

 Thickness